 Through education, outreach, citizen action, and legislation, West Virginians for Life works to return legal protection to defenseless human beings.
 WVFL seeks to protect the unborn child from abortion, the disabled newborn from passive or active infanticide, and the medically disabled and the elderly from euthanasia.
 Following are brief descriptions of some of West Virginians for Life’s programs and services.

-WVFL produces and mails a bi-monthly pro-life publication, Life Matters, which has been available online since December 2010.
+WVFL produces and mails a quarterly pro-life publication, Life Matters, which has been available online since December 2010.
 Items of local, state and national interest are covered.

 The WVFL state office provides alerts to the media, keeping reporters informed about life issues.
 WVFL produces radio, TV and print advertisements, and distributes fliers that deliver the pro-life message.
 WVFL promotes NRLC’s Pro-Life Perspective, a daily five minute radio broadcast featuring NRLC President Carol Tobias.
 The program is a tool used to educate and motivate pro-life Americans to act on behalf of innocent human lives threatened by our culture of death.
 Any radio station interested in airing the program should call National Right to Life at (202) 626-8825 or (202) 626-8833 or send an email to firstname.lastname@example.org.
-Pro-Life Perspective airs on the following stations: WOAY 860 AM in Oak Hill, WWYO 970 AM in Pineville, WJYP 1300 AM in St. Albans, WDTF 107.9 FM in Berkeley Springs and WDTF 96.3 FM in Hancock, MD.
+Pro-Life Perspective airs on the following stations: WWYO 970 AM in Pineville, WDTF 107.9 FM in Berkeley Springs and WDTF 96.3 FM in Hancock, MD.

-WVFL Legislative Liaison John Carey works with legislators to pass pro-life legislation and to defeat pro-abortion legislation.
+WVFL works with legislators to pass pro-life legislation and to defeat pro-abortion legislation.
 WVFL coordinates a Pro-life Rally and Day at the Legislature in February at the state capitol.
 WVFL coordinates grassroots lobbying efforts through dissemination of legislative alerts, compilation and distribution of legislative voting records, maintenance of phone trees and mass emails, the posting of information on WVFL’s web page and other social media as noted below under social networking.
-Currently, WVFL worked toward passage of a Pain-Capable Unborn Child Protection Act in the 2012 legislature, however, the bill (HB 4414/SB 589) died in the Health Committees in both the House and Senate.
+While the Abortion Opt-Out in the WV Healthcare Exchange is still be on our agenda, of higher priority in 2016, is the tightening up of parental control with respect to their teen daughters’ abortions.

 State Organization Development